csanivar/TIL/rouge-generate-css-file.md

-## Generate CSS file from desired style
+## Generate CSS file of desired style

 If you're using `rouge` as your highlighter in `Jekyll`, you can generate CSS files for syntax highlighting using `rougify`